-Late assignments
+🕛 Late assignments

-Late homework assignments will automatically receive a 10 percentage point deduction each day that they are late.
-After the 5th day submissions will no longer be accepted.
+Late homework assignments will automatically receive a 20 percentage point deduction for every day they are late.
+After the 5th day late, submissions will no longer be accepted.
 All other assignments (discussion and final exam...) will not be accepted after the due date.
 Please pay attention to the exact date and time that an assignment is due.
 For example, if an assignment is due at 11:59:00 PM, and you submit it at 10 seconds after at 11:59:10 PM, then it will be considered late.